python-poetry/poetry/docs/_index.md

 {{% note %}}
 If you have installed Python through the Microsoft Store, replace `py` with `python` in the command above.
-In this case, you might also want to declare `POETRY_HOME` environment variable by adding `$env:POETRY_HOME="$env:userprofile\poetry";` before the CLI command above to make Poetry be installed in a directory that can be easily added to PATH.
+In this case, you might also want to declare the `POETRY_HOME` environment variable by adding `$env:POETRY_HOME="$env:userprofile\poetry";` before the CLI command above to make Poetry be installed in a directory that can be easily added to PATH.
 Since Python from the Microsoft Store is installed in a sandboxed environment,